jamesmh/PersonalBlog/source/_posts/Async-Await-For-The-Rest-Of-Us.md

 date: 2018-08-28 02:26:21
 ---

 What's the deal with `async` and `await` in C#?
-Why should a .Net developer in 2018 **need** to know what it is and how to use it?
+Why should a .NET developer in 2019 **need** to know what it is and how to use it?

 <!--more-->

 Perhaps you've used `async/await` but find yourself having to go back and figure it out again?
-It's OK - I'm admittedly not an `async/await` guru either.

-I've had to figure out the hard way that, for example, using `ConfigureAwait(false).GetResult()` (as many might suggest) doesn't magically make your async method "work" synchronously.
+I've had to figure out the hard way that, for example, using `ConfigureAwait(false).GetResult()` doesn't magically make your async method "work" synchronously.

 But this isn't an in-depth look at the internals of `async/await` and how to get fancy with `async/await`.